mathewharb/APARTMENT-MANAGEMENT-System/README.md

    7 -  open your web browser and navigate to your site or e.g http://localhost/your site/ or http://www.yoursite.com/

-    8- use the following to login Credentials to login as Super Admin:
+    8- use the following login Credentials to login as Super Admin:

               Usernam:   admin@admin.com
               Password:  password